shuyanxiong/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 #email: ""
 ---
-Shuyan Xiong is a Ph.D student at the Chair of Sustainable Construction since January 2022.
-From 2014 to 2018, she studied at McGill University and graduated with Distinction with a B.Eng. in Honours Mechanical Engineering.
-In 2021, she received her M.Sc. in Integrated Building Systems from the Department of Architecture at ETH Zurich.
+I am Shuyan Xiong, a Ph.D. student at the Chair of Sustainable Construction since January 2022.
+My academic journey began at McGill University, where I pursued a B.Eng. in Honours Mechanical Engineering from 2014 to 2018, graduating with Distinction.
+In 2021, I earned my M.Sc. in Integrated Building Systems from ETH Zurich's Department of Architecture.

-During her master's studies, she worked as a lab assistant at DBT (ETHZ), specializing in polymer 3D-​printing.
-Her master's thesis, entitled "Optimization of infill structures for high-​performance 3D-​printed building facades", was supervised by A/S Group and DBT, which developed her parametric modelling and performance analysis skills.
+During my master's studies, I served as a lab assistant at Digital Building Technologies (DBT, ETHZ), specializing in polymer 3D-printing.
+Under the guidance of A/S Group and DBT, my master's thesis, "Optimization of infill structures for high-performance 3D-printed building facades," honed my parametric modeling and performance analysis skills.

-Prior to joining the chair, she worked as an MEP & LEED intern at Drees&Sommer and later as a solutions engineer at Arcplus Group in Shanghai, specializing in smart buildings and smart cities.

-The focus of her research lies in the material sourcing description for digitally-​enabled circular economy, which aims to develop a systems approach for informing the design of sustainable housing with circular material flows in urban areas.
-Her interest in sustainable construction and future circular cities led her to join the chair and participate in the project.
+My research focus revolves around material sourcing description for digitally-enabled circular economies.
+My passion for sustainable construction and future circular cities drove me to join the chair and actively contribute to our ongoing projects.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.